littleolaf/OpenWrt-for-xiaomi-ax3000t/README.md

-# qWrt-immortalWrt-for-xiaomi-ax3000t
-use uboot to set qwrt &amp; immortalWrt for Xiaomi router AX3000T
+In this repo, I used uboot to set qwrt/immortalWrt/OpenWrt for Xiaomi router AX3000T.